gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Populate the platform container with `NativePlatform` instances for all known OS/arch combinations
 - Remove the 'default' platform/os/arch combinations: instead we should determine the current architecture to use for default.

-### Story: Use a consistent approach for native and JVM too chains
+### Story: Use a consistent approach for native and JVM toolchains

 TBD